Pull Script (Remote to Local)

 | SSH connection refused | Verify SSH host, port, and key are correct |

-| URLs still pointing to staging | Check the remote DB uses the same domain you configured — try wp option get siteurl after import |
+| URLs still pointing to remote | Check the remote DB uses the same domain you configured — try wp option get siteurl after import |